RFQs, vendor quotes, and the resulting purchase order — all in Business Central.

 - Compatibility

-- Requires Business Central 2026 release wave 1 (application 28.0.0.0) or later.
+- Requires Business Central 2026 release wave 1 (application 28.1.0.0) or later.
+The optional automation agent uses Business Central’s built-in agent capability.

 - AI billing